Cruel Story of Youth: Plot

 After Makoto Shinjo hitchhikes a ride, the driver tries to molest her, but is stopped by Kiyoshi Fuji.
 He takes her on a date, first to watch the Anpo Protests against the US-Japan Security Treaty, and then later to ride a motorboat on a river, where he rapes her.
 One day, after trying to wait for him at a bar he frequents, she is targeted by gangsters who prostitute women, but Kiyoshi fights them and they leave them alone in exchange for a payment.
-The two fall in love and Makoto spends more time with him, causing her to be rebuked by her older sister Yuki, resulting in her deciding to live with him.
-To make money, the two reconstruct how they met, with Makoto seducing a driver and, when he comes on to her, Kiyoshi extorting him.
-In one case, a politician named Horio picks her up, but makes her feel happy so she doesn't do it.
+Afterward, he rapes her again, and Makoto confronts him, telling him she loves him and doesn't want their relationship to continue this way.
+At length, the two fall in love and Makoto spends more time with him, causing her to be rebuked by her older sister Yuki, resulting in her deciding to live with him.
+To make money, the two continue their criminal streak, with Makoto seducing male car drivers; when they come on to her, Kiyoshi intervenes and extorts them.
+In one case, a middle-aged, wealthy business-owner named Horio picks her up, but makes her feel happy, so she doesn't target him.

 When Makoto finds out that she is pregnant, Kiyoshi tells her to get an abortion, but when he tries to get her to exploit a driver again, she refuses.
 Horio picks her up, and when she calls Kiyoshi to ask whether she can stay the night, the line is busy.
 Kiyoshi asks an older lover he is seeing for a loan and when he gives the money to Makoto, she tells him she slept with Horio.
 In response he finds Horio and takes money from him, telling him that he was just another target of Makoto's.
 After the abortion, performed illegally at the clinic of Yuki's former lover Akimoto, the couple is arrested for extortion.
 After they confess, and with the help of Kiyoshi's older lover, the two are released and Akimoto is arrested.